xarial/xcad/docs/changelog/index.md

 * &#x26A0; Changed the signatures of SwMacroFeatureDefinition{TParams, TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams, TPage}::OnFeatureInserted
 * &#x26A0; Changed from protected to public: SwMacroFeatureDefinition{TParams, TPage}::OnEditingStarted, SwMacroFeatureDefinition{TParams,TPage}::CreatePageHandler, SwMacroFeatureDefinition{TParams,TPage}::OnEditingStarted, SwMacroFeatureDefinition{TParams,TPage}::OnEditingCompleted, SwMacroFeatureDefinition{TParams,TPage}::OnFeatureInserted, SwMacroFeatureDefinition{TParams,TPage}::CreateDynamicControls
 * &#x26A0; IXGeometryMemoryBuilder::PreCreateArc is renamed to IXGeometryMemoryBuilder::PreCreateCircle.
 IXGeometryMemoryBuilder::PreCreateArc has been redefined to create arc rather than circle
+* &#x26A0; IXDocumentRepository::DocumentCreated is renamed to IXDocumentRepository::DocumentLoaded
+* &#x26A0; IXDocument::Rebuild event is renamed to IXDocument::Rebuilt and IXDocument::Regenerate method is renamed to IXDocument::Rebuild

 ## 0.7.4 - July 11, 2021